I saw the angel in the marble and carved until I set it free.

 It was a long and rich corporate career.

 Then, I left

-Just before my 60th birthday, I decided to start my own private practice and consulting and coaching business so I could pass on what I’d learned through this brilliant approach called coaching.
+Just before my 60th birthday, I decided to start my own private consulting and coaching business so I could pass on what I’d learned through this brilliant approach called coaching.

 It was that or gamble that I would have many years to live and do what I had in me to do.